alirezahabib/onlineclass-auto-join-greet/README.md

 ## Triggering by macOS Calendar event
 1. Convert your workflow to an application. (`⌥⇧⌘C`)
-2. Add an alert for your event in Calendar and set the custom alert to open the automation file.
+2. Add an alert for your event and set the custom alert to open the automation file.